Facebook Shuts 652 Iran-Backed Accounts Linked In Global Disinformation Campaign

 Another subset of the network dates back to 2016 and was "also engaged in traditional cybersecurity attacks, including attempts to hack people's accounts and spread malware," according to Facebook.

-Separately, Facebook also said it removed an unspecified number of accounts linked to the Russian military intelligent services.
+Separately, Facebook also said it removed an unspecified number of accounts linked to the Russian military intelligence services.

 Facebook said the campaign originating from Iran and Russia did not appear to be linked or coordinated with each other, but "used similar tactics by creating networks of accounts to mislead others about who they were and what they were doing."